pysal/pysal/doc/source/references.rst

 ..
 [Rey2011] Rey, S. J., Murray, A. T., and Anselin, L. (2011).
 Visualizing regional income distribution dynamics.
 Letters in Spatial and Resource Sciences, 4(1):81–90.
 ..
 [Rey2013] Rey, S. J. and Smith, R. J. (2013).
 A spatial decomposition of the Gini coefficient.
 Letters in Spatial and Resource Sciences, 6:55–70.
 ..
 [Rey2014] Rey, S. J. (2014).
 Fast algorithms for a space-time concordance measure.
 Computational Statistics, 29(3-4):799–811.
 ..
+[Rey2016] Rey, S. J. (2016).
+Space-time patterns of rank concordance: Local Indicators of Mobility Association with applications to spatial income inequality dynamics.
+Annals of the Association of American Geographers.
+In Press.
+..
 [Schwarz1978] Schwarz, G. et al. (1978).
 Estimating the dimension of a model.
 The annals of statistics, 6(2):461–464.
 ..
 [Slocum2008] Slocum, T., McMaster, R., Kessler, F., and Howard, H. (2008).
 Thematic cartography and geovisualization.
 Prentice Hall.
 ..
 [Watts1998] Watts, D. J. and Strogatz, S. H. (1998).
 Collective dynamics of ‘small-world’ networks.
 Nature, 393(6684):440–442.